-- 1. Examinations (50x3=150 points): Each exam will assess the basic understandings of three sections, which are the foundation for the course.
+- 1. Examinations (100 points): Each exam will assess the basic understandings of three sections, which are the foundation for the course.
 There are three exams.
-The exams are NOT cumulative, and each will consist of 50 multiple-choice questions pertaining to lecture, in-class discussion, and course material from the three sections.
+The exams are NOT cumulative, and each will consist of multiple-choice questions pertaining to lecture, in-class discussion, and course material from the three sections.
 They will be on Canvas.
 No additional software is needed. - 2.
-Response Papers (4x30 =120 points): These (4) response papers help students identify and develop an understanding of the construction of sociological knowledge and develop critical thinking, reading, and writing skills.
+Case Studies (5 x 10 = 50 points): These 5 case-study reflection papers help students identify and develop an understanding of health disparities and develop critical thinking, reading, and writing skills.
 They are due no later than the listed time/day.
-Each response needs to have a minimum of 500 words and maximum of 800.
-See the assignment page for rubric.
+Each response needs to have a minimum of 300 words and maximum of 500.
+See the assignment page on Canvas for rubric.
 Submit via Canvas.
-You may receive points off for late projects.
-There are SEVEN assigned papers, but I will drop the lowest three grades.
-This will total the 2,000-word requirement.

-3. Participation Total: 40 points
+You may receive points off for late projects. - 3.
+Learning Activity (20 points): Health disparities continue to be a pressing problem in American society.
+This activity aims to show students real-world explanations of health disparities using an active learning framework.
+More specifically, this in-class activity uses google maps to introduce students to health disparities, critically analyze the ways in which geography exacerbates health disparities and creatively develop policy solutions.
+See Canvas for more details and I will discuss in class. - 4.
+Participation Total: (30 points)

-A) Participation Reflections Discussion Posts (8x3=24 pts): These assignments connect the material to the lived local experiences of students as well as more global ones.
-You are required to "reflect" or comment on at least one of the additional articles that correspond to each chapter by posting on the Discussion thread.
-Your post must be at least 75 words and analyze the topic of that week and how the article intersects with the topic.
-You only need 8 out of 10.
+A) Participation Reflections Discussion Posts (10x3=30 pts): These discussion posts will help students prepare for discussions.
+These questions will prompt students to think critically about the chapter material that week.
+You are required answer at least one of the questions that correspond to each chapter by posting on the discussion thread.
+Your post must be at least 50 words.
 The reflections must critically analyze the MATERIAL.
 Tie it back to the material for that week.
-They must be posted from the author's account and must be original. \Introduction posts are mandatory.
-I will use these posts as a jumping off for our in-class discussions, so be prepared to discuss your post.
+They must be posted from the author's account and must be original. \I will use these posts as a jumping off for our in-class discussions, so be prepared to discuss your post.
 All posts will be via Canvas.